 Your property manager does most of the work.

-Although we'll do the hard work, as the landlord, you must:
+Although we'll do the hard work, as the property owner, you must:

-- Permit us to follow building codes and housing regulations pertaining to fair housing, health and safety;
+- Allow us to obey building codes and housing regulations pertaining to fair housing, health and safety;

 Item 3, means that we may need to replenish your contingency account from time to time to pay for repairs.
 Whenever we can we will do this from collected rents rather than collecting from you.

-a good archive for property owners in Page County
+a handy source for rental investors in Page County